 On this page, you can find information about upcoming or past events organised by AMMODI.

-Africans on the Move: Critical Reflections on Mobility, Citizenship and Belonging
+Critical Reflections on Mobility, Citizenship and Belonging

 The series explores a central theme in migration research, namely the identity-mobility nexus, but does so through ongoing research from across the African continent.
 The theme encompasses issues relating to xenophobia and migrant integration, documentation and migrant rights, and the role of the diaspora.
 The emphasis is on intra-African migration, to balance the previous series’ focus on Afro-European relations.